Helping You Understand the Different Types of Trusts

 There are more favorable tax consequences when using an irrevocable trust, so it's a great option for those attempting to protect the estate from estate taxes, probate courts, and creditors.
 However, when using an irrevocable trust, you'll essentially lose control over your estate, so it's up to you to weigh the pros and cons when deciding what trust you want to establish.

-Charitable trusts are a type of irrevocable trusts.
+Charitable trusts are a type of irrevocable trust.
 They are generally a set of liquid assets a donor signs over for a charitable foundation to use.
 For example, the Bill and Melinda Gates Foundation is a charitable trust that currently has assets worth more than $30 billion dollars.
 The assets are held and managed by the charity, using them for a specified period.

 These trusts can be established in a way that allows the donor to decide where the assets will go after the specified period ends.
 For example, the donor can decide that the assets will stay with the charity upon expiration of the trust, or the donor can decide that the assets will go to other beneficiaries.